davidtchiu/davidtchiu.github.io/teaching/cs475/lab2/index.md

 3. Looking at the source code,

-    - **Lines 11 and 14**: Suppose we want to find the location of the 0th element in `arr`.
-The syntax shown on **Line 11**
+    - **Lines 11 and 14**: Suppose we want to find the address of the 0th element in `arr`.
+We can simply apply the `&` operator on element `arr[0]` to get its address:

       ```c
       printf("arr[0] location: %p\n", &arr[0]);
       ```

-      should not be all that surprising; we can simply apply the `&` operator on element `arr[0]` to get its address.
-The code on **Line 14**, however, may be slightly unexpected.
+      The code on **Line 14**, however, may be slightly unexpected, and it's equivalent!
+There's no address-of operator (that's not a typo!)

       ```c
       printf("arr location: %p\n", arr);
       ```

-      It would appear that an array's variable name is **actually** a pointer to the location of its 0th element!
+      It would appear that an array's variable name is **already** a pointer to the location of its 0th element!
 By the way, `0x4318` is hexadecimal for `17176` (for the figure below).

     - **Line 16-18**: Knowing this, let's try something else.
-Because we know `arr` is just a pointer, can we also dereference it to access the array elements?
+Because  `arr` is just a pointer, can we also dereference it to access the array elements?
+Yes!!

       - `*(arr+0)`, or simply, `*arr` returns 9!